Kiran Musunuru: Early life and education

 Musunuru is the son of Rao and Prameela Musunuru; he was born in New York City and grew up in Florida.
 His father is a renowned cardiologist who moved to the US from India in 1976.
-He is of Telugu descent.
+He is of Telugu descent hailing from Uppaluru village, Krishna Dt, Andhra Pradesh.

 Musunuru obtained a degree in Biochemical Sciences from Harvard College in 1997.
 He later obtained a PhD in Biomedical Sciences from Rockefeller University in 2003, and an MD from Weill-Cornell Medical College in 2004.
 Musunuru also graduated with a Masters of Public Health (MPH) in Epidemiology from the Johns Hopkins Bloomberg School of Public Health in 2009, and an ML in Law from the University of Pennsylvania Law School in 2019.

 Musunuru was interested in heart disease early in his medical career, first training in Internal Medicine at Brigham and Women's Hospital and then in Cardiovascular Medicine at Johns Hopkins Hospital.
 He also undertook postdoctoral work at the Massachusetts General Hospital, as well as the Broad Institute.